 https://www.drhardick.com/wp-content/uploads/2016/02/Instagram_Apple-Cinnamon-Cake-e1460382416322.jpg 528 600 Kari Penner https://www.drhardick.com/wp-content/uploads/2018/07/ximg_DrHardick_logo.png.pagespeed.ic_.oNZjRcGWRC.png Kari Penner2016-04-11 08:00:002017-12-30 13:24:51Paleo Apple Cinnamon Cake

 Paleo Apple Cinnamon Cake

 Apple recipes aren’t just for the fall; they are delicious all year round! this tasty Paleo Apple Cinnamon Cake is a perfect healthy substitution for a birthday cake or as a take along dessert for your next party or event.
-Unlike most other apple cakes, this one is packed with healthy fats and lacking any artificial sugars.
-You’ll be delighted you didn’t wait for the fall to try it out.
+Unlike most other apple cakes, this one is packed with healthy fats and lacking any sugars.
+You’ll be delighted you didn’t wait to try it out.

 - 2 tablespoons butter

 - 1 ½ cups finely chopped granny smith apples (add 1 more cup if omitting pears)

 - 1 cup finely chopped pears (optional for Core Plan, omit for Advanced Plan)